 Love & Trust 2014

-A thin etching in white paint is carved downward from the center point to the very bottom center of the canvas, symbolizing the delicate line of trust and intimacy between two lovers.
+A thin etching in white paint is carved downward from the center point to the very bottom center of the canvas' edge, symbolizing the delicate line of trust and intimacy.

 Pothos 2011 - 2012